uclaopt/TMAC/README.md

 ## Requirements
-ARock is designed to have fairly minimal requirements to build.
+MOTAC is designed to have fairly minimal requirements to build.
 Currently, we support Linux and Mac OS X. We will also make effort to support Windows.
 If you notice any problems on your platform, please create an [issue](https://github.com/ZhiminPeng/arock-new/issues/new).

 ### Linux and Mac OS X Requirements